technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 3. Now add the function at the end of the **create_search_index.py** to define a search index:

+    Keep the cursor at the end of the file, select **Enter** twice and then paste the below code.

 ```
 import pandas as pd
 from azure.search.documents.indexes.models import (